Daniella Dominguez, BA

 What do you find most rewarding about your work?

-The most rewarding aspect of my work is knowing that open conversation and education around gender and orientation means at least one less suicide attempt, one less youth on the street, or one less youth or person living in fear.
+The most rewarding aspect of my work is knowing that open conversation and education around gender and orientation means at least one less suicide, one less person living on the street, one less person living in fear.
 It means powerful relationships, authenticity and connectedness, and most of all love.

 What has YES Institute done that you’re particularly proud of?

 YES Institute is a leader in starting conversations that allow people to authentically be themselves.
-The communication model and mission is lived and practiced not only in the work that YES Institute does, but also in the individuals that work as staff members and volunteers.
+Our work saves lives.

 What is something you hope people know about you?